 (1) Consider indeed the following set of partial isometries:

-We can order this set $S$ by saying that $u\leq v$ when $u^*u\leq v^*v$, and when $u=v$ on the initial domain $u^*uH$ of $u$.
+We can then order this set $S$ by saying that we have $u\leq v$ when $u^*u\leq v^*v$, and when $u=v$ holds on the initial domain $u^*uH$ of $u$.
 With this convention made, the Zorn lemma applies, and provides us with a maximal element $u\in S$.

 (2) In the case where this maximal element $u\in S$ satisfies $uu^*=p$ or $u^*u=q$, we are led to one of the conditions $p\preceq q$ or $q\preceq p$ in the statement, and we are done.